 The Palm Beaches and Broward County

-At Boca Raton, the South Beach, Red Reef Park and Spanish River Park – are among the county’s most enchanting, reserved tucked behind huge banks of foliage lining A1A.
+At Boca Raton, South Beach, Red Reef Park, and Spanish River Park – are among the county’s most enchanting, reserved tucked behind huge banks of foliage lining A1A.

-Hollywood Beach it’s more indicated for family with it’s six miles long, with lifeguards and security control on duty.
+Hollywood Beach it’s more indicated for families with is six miles long, with lifeguards and security control on duty.

 Fort Lauderdale’s expansive beaches feature great swimming and that perfect Gulf Stream water temperature (73 degrees).
-Just drive east on the 17th Street Causeway, Las Olas or Sunrise boulevard.
-It’s also the starting point from Costa and Festival Cruises.
+Just drive east on the 17th Street Causeway, Las Olas, or Sunrise Boulevard.
+It’s also the starting point for Costa and Festival Cruises.

-John U. Lloyd Beach State Park, south of Fort Lauderdale, is a remote 244-acre barrier island and home to some of the last totally amazing natural beaches in the area.
-Very incredible place we suggest.
+John U. Lloyd Beach State Park, south of Fort Lauderdale, is a remote 244-acre barrier island and home to some of the last amazing natural beaches in the area.
+The very incredible place we suggest.

-For those inclined to leisurely outings, there is the SeaEscape Casino Cruises (954-453-3333) that offers entertainment at sea for all ages – day or night – with live music, dancing, cooking demonstrations, casino action and much more.
+For those inclined to leisurely outings, there is the SeaEscape Casino Cruises (954-453-3333) that entertains the sea for all ages – day or night – with live music, dancing, cooking demonstrations, casino action, and much more.

 The greyhound, one of the oldest canine breeds, is also the fastest, capable of speeds of up to 37 miles per hour.

-In South Beach you can play Tennis just before the Flamingo Park, between the 11th and 13th, just three blocks from Washington Street.
-You can play, have a shower and take a drink in Lincoln Road.
+In South Beach, you can play Tennis just before Flamingo Park, between the 11th and 13th, just three blocks from Washington Street.
+You can play, have a shower, and have a drink on Lincoln Road.
 There are also other courts behind the Publix Mall.

 You can also get in a set at Howard Park Tennis Center (561-833-7 100).

-Finally, there is a 300-year-old sport called Jai Alai, is played with a pelóta (ball) that travels up to 170 mph.
-Try the fast action at Dania Jai-Alai (9s4- 920-1511), which boasts 4,800 seats, pari-mutuel betting facilities, fast action poker, the Clubhouse Restaurant and various lounges.
+Finally, there is a 300-year-old sport called Jai Alai, which is played with a pelóta (ball) that travels up to 170 mph.
+Try the fast action at Dania Jai-Alai (9s4- 920-1511), which boasts 4,800 seats, pari-mutuel betting facilities, fast action poker, the Clubhouse Restaurant, and various lounges.

-We advice that the season runs year round except for September.
+We advise that the season runs year-round except for September.